NiekRijkers/Japanese_Knotweed/README.md

 They were also used for the experiments conducted in the research.
 Such as resizing the images, altering the pre-training datasets, and hyperparameter testing.

 Two of the three open datasets used for pre-training are included in this repository.
 The ground-level dataset from November and the ground-level dataset from May.
 The grass weed dataset was too large to upload to GitHub.
+Hence, it is only included in the .zip file submitted to Canvas.
 The dataset containing the aerial images of the Japanese Knotweed is not included, due to an NDA disclosed with Datacation.